Gregjarvez/mrgregory.dev/src/pages/articles/zshrc-nvm/index.md

 I have been a zsh user for a while now, for those who do not know zsh, it is a unix shell and command language based on bash with improvements.
 Recently, I found myself with a very slow terminal.
 It took a good 3 to 5 seconds to launch a new terminal session in any directory, which got increasingly annoying.
-The major culprit was a bash script I nicked of stackoverflow 😅 (you know you do it too).
-I decided to remove that piece of code, write my own (hopefully a simple and improved version of it).
+The major culprit was a bash script I nicked of stackoverflow 😅 (you know you do it too) to switch node versions automatically.
+I decided to remove that piece of code, write my own (hopefully a simpler and improved version).

 ### Let's modify the zsh profile